ritece/Spoj/README.md

 <h3>ToDo -</h3>

-1. Fetch all solved problems and todo problems for a user.<br>
+1. Fetch all todo problems for a user.<br>
-2. Get the list of problems under a particular tag.<br>
-3. From the list of problems under a particular tag, show those problems to the user which have not been solved by them.
+2. From the list of problems under a particular tag, show those problems to the user which have not been solved by them.